 "It was a little daunting.
 I'm older.
 I was in the Army for six years, all over-El Paso, Afghanistan, Washington.
 I've got kids.
 I spent the past three years taking care of them while my wife was deployed in the Air Force.
 I felt at a disadvantage.
 But I still made it!"
-Jared Richardson, 31, Class of 2020 With Holistic Review: Student Success Measures

-"We're striving to ensure that the graduates we produce are more representative of the populations that we serve.
+Jared Richardson, 31, Class of 2020 "We're striving to ensure that the graduates we produce are more representative of the populations that we serve.
 The only way to do that was to take a critical look at our admissions processes."
-Barbara Wilson, Dean "One criticism of healthcare has always been that the providers don't represent the patients that they serve.
+Barbara Wilson, Dean percent of nurses and 6 percent of physicians according to a study from the Association of American Medical Colleges.
+By 2050, minority populations are projected to account for more than half of the country's population.
+"One criticism of healthcare has always been that the providers don't represent the patients that they serve.
 For example, nurses have traditionally been women, and white women," Wilson says.
-"The disadvantage to the patient is that we don't look like them, we don't represent them, and we may not completely have the cultural backaround to understand them.
+"The disadvantage to the patient is that we don't look like them, we don't represent them, and we may not completely have the cultural background to understand them.
 "We're striving to ensure that the graduates we produce are more representative of the populations that we serve," she adds.
 "The only way to do that was to take a critical look at our admissions processes and ensure that we are still maintaining the rigor of our programs while allowing more diverse students an equal opportunity to be admitted."
-Use of Holistic 93% Review 91% 82% Percent of schools that self-78% report using hollistic review, by primary degree program Several College of Nursing faculty are working on two other projects that will improve the scope of nursing education and boost diversity among the student body (see Page X).
-"We know that if we continue to use the same metrics we've always used, we're going to continue to end up with the same students we've always admitted," Wilson adds.
-"But in healthcare, where we have to prepare providers who have the ability to better care for complex patients from diverse populations, we have to do something different."
-N 47% Urban Universities for Health.
-(2014).
-Holistic admissions in the health professions.
-Retrieved from http://urbanuniversitiesfor-health.org/media/documents/Holistic_Admissions_in_the_Health_Professions.pdf Association of American Medical Colleges.
-(2006).
-America needs a more diverse physician workforce.
-Retrieved from www aamc.org/download/87306/data/ Research Team Hopes to Recruit and Retain More Diverse Studentbody
+Research Team Hopes to Recruit and Retain More Diverse Studentbody

-Utah's nursing workforce does not reflect the state's increasingly diverse population.
+Rebecca Wilson, PhD, RN Marla De Jong, PhD, RN, FAAN Utah's nursing workforce does not reflect the state's increasingly diverse population.
 That gap can lead to one-size-fits-all care and diminished health outcomes as cultural cues and sensitivities are missed, or sick patients stay home from clinics and the hospital entirely.
 Using a \$1.5 million grant from the Health Services and Resources Administration (HRSA), professors Marla De Jong and Rebecca Wilson are studying health workforce diversity over the next two years.
 The project, Partnering for Success of Diverse Students: Investing in the Future of Nursing, will combine a student recruitment and retention program developed by the American Association of Colleges of Nursing (AACN) along with holistic admissions practices, adaptive tutoring, culturally-aligned mentoring and tailored financial support for baccalaureate students.

 "It's really about getting the nursing workforce to represent the community that we live in," says Wilson, an associate professor, "because we know that helps with health outcomes in the end."
 For example, Utah's Hispanic/Latino residents make up about 14 percent of the state's total population and just over 22 percent of Salt Lake County's population, but just 2 percent of registered nurses in the state are Hispanic/Latino.
-At the same time, Utah's refugee population increases by about 1,000 people each year, with up to 35,000 currently living in the state--the vast majority in Salt Lake County.
+At the same time, Utah's refugee population increases by about 1,000 people each year, with up to 35,000 currently living in the state-the vast majority in Salt Lake County.
 "We have embraced our responsibility to recruit diverse students and provide an inclusive learning environment that will position our graduates well to provide patient-centered care to Utah's increasingly diverse population," says De Jong, chair of the college's Division of Acute and Chronic Care.
 Scholarships will be provided for up to 40 baccalaureate students a year over the three years of the project.
-Expanding Primary Care Training Throughout Utah